agadev/character_viewer/README.md

    For items with blank or missing image URLs, we use a placeholder image.
    The image path is appended to https://duckduckgo.com/ in order to be construct full image URL.

-7. Two variants of the app should are created, using a single shared codebase.
+7. Two variants of the app are created, using a single shared codebase.
-   Each variant should have a different name, package-name, and url that it pulls data from.
+   Each variant has a different app name, package-name, and url that it pulls data from.

-8. Unit tests and UI tests are included for functionality.
+8. Unit tests and UI tests are included for functionality in the app.

 ## App Variants